Recording MIDI

 2. Arm that track for recording (click the button with a red circle in the track header or press Shift+B)

-3. Toggle the global recording mode (click the button with a red circle in the track header or press Shift+B)
+3. Toggle the global recording mode (click the button with a red circle in the transport panel or press Shift+R)

 4. Roll the transport (Space bar) to begin recording.